mgottsacker34/VC-Drone/README.md

 ## Running

 You will need to start each Python program with the same port.
 The port number will be the first argument given with the Python program name.

 For example:

-`python server.py 10000`
+`python simple-server.py 10000`

 `python drone-sim.py 10000`

 `python controller.py 10000`

 After each program starts successfully and connects properly, you can issue commands from the `controller` program.
 Type `o` to enter a command, or `q` to quit the `controller`.

 Enter the drone's name.
 In the simulated case, this is hard-coded as `D1`.

-Enter a command, i.e., `arm`.
-Observe the simulated drone flying data from the `controller` program.
+Enter a command.
+Observe the simulated drone flying data from the `drone-sim` program.

+An example sequence of commands is `arm`, `take off`, `land`, `disarm`.